kedar-shenoy/Python-programs/README.md

 # Python-programs

-This repository contains the milestone projects of udemy python bootcamp course.
+A repository for small python programs.